 CSC 419 Computer Networks (A).
 Prerequisites: CSC 303 and CSC 311.
 Provides a comprehensive study of the field of computer communications, local area networks, and internetworking.
 Includes these topics: the OSI and TCP/IP models, protocols, topologies, data communication issues, error detection and correction, local area networks, network hardware, Ethernet and wireless technologies, WAN, packet-switching, routing, datagrams, Internet addressing, home networking and security.
 Includes hands-on experience with network hardware and software.
 Closed to students who have received credit for CIS 419.
 3 Cr.

 CSC 421 Computer and Network Security (A).
-Prerequisite: CSC 419.
+(Prerequisite CSC or CIS 419).
 Studies concepts, techniques, and tools in computer and network security.
 Includes these topics: security, privacy, information assurance, threats, user authentication and access control; UNIX and Windows examples; logs and intrusion detection; cryptography, public-key and private-key systems, Kerberos, IP security, firewalls, Web and database access control and security issues; ethical issues.
 Includes hands-on experience with security hardware and software.
 Closed to students who have received credit for CIS 421.
 3 Cr.

 CSC 422 Relational Database Design (A).
 Prerequisite: CSC 205.
 Provides a study of the theory and practice of the relational approach to database design.
 Includes these topics: nature of relational databases, relational algebra, normalization, lossless and/or dependency preserving decomposition, query languages such as SQL and a language that is available on the system, remote connectivity, integrity and security, and database project design and implementation.
 Closed to students who have received credit for CIS 422.
 3 Cr.

 CSC 423 Web Application Development (A).
-Prerequisites: CSC 209 and CSC 422.
+(Prerequisites CSC 209 and CSC 422/or CIS 422).
 Covers the basic principles involved in developing Web-based applications that operate with a back-end relational database.
 Includes these topics: basics of HTTP-based client-server systems, web page creation with XHTML/CSS, client-side scripting, server-side software development, interfacing to relational databases, model-view separation, and database serialization/viewing using XML/XSLT.
 Requires team project involving design/setup of database server and development of application interfacing to database.
 3 Cr.